The Hubble Space Telescope Survey of M31 Satellite Galaxies II. The Star Formation Histories of Ultra-Faint Dwarf Galaxies: Results and Discussion

 \subsection{Lifetime SFHs}

-Figure~\ref{fig:SFHs} shows the lifetime SFHs for our six UFDs.
+Figure~\ref{fig:SFHs} shows the lifetime cumulative SFHs for our six UFDs.
+We focus on the cumulative SFHs because they provide a robust statistical treatment of the uncertainties, that includes the covariance among different star formation bins.
+However, for completeness, we also provide the instantaneous star formation rates in Appendix~\ref{App:SFH}.
 Five of the UFDs in our sample (\A{XI}, \A{XII}, \A{XX}, \A{XXII} and \A{XXVI}) have a prominent episode of star formation in the earliest time bin ($t>12.6$ Gyr), which drastically decreased in intensity by $z\sim5$.
 Taken at face value, the best-fit SFHs indicate that all five galaxies formed $\gtrsim50$\% of their stellar mass in the oldest time bin.
 This initial strong episode of star formation is followed by varying degrees of star formation at later times ranging from $\sim15\%$ (\A{XI}) to $\sim 35\%$ (\A{XXII}) of the total stellar mass.
 The significance of this SFH tail, and its fidelity to the true evolution of our targets will be further discussed in \S~\ref{sec:extended}.

 \A{XIII} exhibits a very different SFH.
 From the best-fit SFH, we see that only 10\% of its stellar mass formed in the oldest time bin, followed by a $\sim$1~Gyr quiescent period.
 The galaxy then experienced a strong burst of star formation beginning 11 Gyr ago, in which it formed 75\% of its total stellar mass in the span of 1~Gyr.